Major and Minor Bone Grafting

 Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.
 The bone is either obtained from a tissue bank or your own bone is taken from the jaw, hip or tibia (below the knee).
 Sinus bone grafts are also performed to replace bone in the posterior upper jaw.
-In addition, special membranes may be utilized that dissolve under the gum and protect the bone graft and encourage bone regeneration.
-This is called "guided bone regeneration" or "guided tissue regeneration."
+In addition, special membranes may be utilized that dissolve under the gum, protecting the bone graft and encouraging bone regeneration.

 Major bone grafts are typically performed to repair defects of the jaws.
-These defects may arise as a result of traumatic injuries, tumor surgery or congenital defects.
+Defects may arise as a result of traumatic injuries, tumor surgery or congenital defects.
 Large defects are repaired using the patient’s own bone.
 This bone is harvested from a number of different sites, depending on the size of the defect.
-The skull (cranium), hip (iliac crest) and lateral knee (tibia), are common donor sites.
+The skull (cranium), hip (iliac crest) and lateral knee (tibia) are common donor sites.
 These procedures are routinely performed in an operating room and require a hospital stay.

 For a brief narrated overview of the bone grafting process, please click the image below.
 It will launch our flash educational MiniModule in a separate window that may answer some of your questions about bone grafting.

 In severe cases, the ridge has been reabsorbed and a bone graft is placed to increase ridge height and/or width.
 The technique of ridge expansion is used to restore the lost bone dimension, when the jaw ridge gets too thin to place conventional implants.
 In this procedure, the bony ridge of the jaw is literally expanded by mechanical means.
 Bone graft material can be placed and matured for a few months before placing the dental implant.